Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 While RISC-V offers numerous advantages, some drawbacks and challenges need to be considered:

 - **Performance Bottlenecks**: Although RISC-V is generally efficient, certain instructions or operations may still present performance bottlenecks in zkEVM implementations.
-Developers need to carefully optimize their code and consider using specialized hardware or accelerators to mitigate these bottlenecks1.
+Developers need to carefully optimize their code and consider using specialized hardware or accelerators to mitigate these bottlenecks.
 - **Compiler Bugs**: Compilers can introduce bugs where the generated RISC-V assembly code does not accurately reflect the original high-level code.
 These bugs can affect the correctness and security of zkEVMs.
-Thorough testing and formal verification methods are crucial to identify and address these bugs1.
+Thorough testing and formal verification methods are crucial to identify and address these bugs.
 - **Benchmarking Challenges**: Comparing the performance of different zkVM implementations, especially those using different ISAs, can be challenging due to the lack of standardized benchmarks.
-This makes it difficult to objectively assess the performance advantages of RISC-V compared to other architectures11.
+This makes it difficult to objectively assess the performance advantages of RISC-V compared to other architectures.
 - **Potential for Performance Limitations**: As an open standard, RISC-V might not always have the same level of performance optimization as proprietary architectures like x86 or ARM, which are often tailored for specific use cases.
 This could potentially affect the efficiency of zkEVM implementations, particularly for computationally intensive operations.
-However, the flexibility and customizability of RISC-V allow developers to implement optimizations and extensions to address these limitations12.
+However, the flexibility and customizability of RISC-V allow developers to implement optimizations and extensions to address these limitations.

 While RISC-V presents a strong case, it's crucial to acknowledge its limitations and explore alternative architectures that might offer different advantages.

 RISC-V is as a strong contender for the best target architecture for zkEVMs due to several key advantages.
 Its open-source nature fosters a collaborative environment, encouraging innovation and community-driven development.
 The modular design allows for customization and optimization, while compatibility with existing languages like Rust enables developers to leverage their skills and reuse code, accelerating development.
 The growing ecosystem and toolchain support further contribute to the accessibility and rapid adoption of RISC-V-based zkEVMs.

 While potential performance limitations and compiler bugs need to be addressed, the benefits of RISC-V for Ethereum and crypto use cases are significant.
 Its efficiency can improve scalability, reduce costs, and enhance security for zkEVM implementations.
 Compared to alternative architectures like MIPS, WASM, and custom architectures, RISC-V strikes a balance between performance, flexibility, and community support, making it a compelling choice for zkEVM development.

 To conclude - it's likely that Ethereum infrastructure will extensively use zkVMs, especially in the execution layer.
 Hardware acceleration using custom extentions on RISC-V virtual machines and, indeed, chips are the likely way this will be achieved.
 This entire field is especially being driven by Layer 2's, who stand to gain by massively reducing blob cost by commiting ZK proofs instead of entire blocks to L1.
 Solutions like SP1 are already becoming viable and demonstrating significant performance gains - and numerous competitors are snapping at their heels.